FurqanHun/mpv-music/README.md

  - `06_main.sh` contains main script logic and argument parsing
 * **Building:** Run `./build.sh` to compile the modules into the final `mpv-music` executable.

+> [!NOTE]
-_compiling here just means concatenating the source files into a single file (mpv-music) with proper shebang and permissions._
+> Compiling here just means concatenating the source files into a single file (mpv-music) with proper shebang and permissions.

 ---